 The following table sets forth financial and operating information on Ayala Land.
-Prospective purchasers of the Fixed-rate Bonds should read the summary financial data below together with the audited consolidated financial statements, including the notes thereto, presented as an Annexes and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section of this Offer Supplement.
-The summary financial data in the following tables were derived from Ayala Land's audited consolidated financial statements as at December 31, 2019, 2018, 2017 and 2016 and for each of the years in the period ended December 31, 2019, including the notes thereto, which are included in this Offer Supplement and from Ayala Land's 2019 annual report.
-Ayala Land's consolidated financial statements as at December 31, 2019, 2018, 2017 and 2016 and for each of the years in the period ended December 31, 2019 were prepared in compliance with PFRS and audited by SGV & Co. in accordance with Philippine Standards on Auditing ("PSA").
+Prospective purchasers of the Fixed-rate Bonds should read the summary financial data below together with the audited consolidated financial statements and the unaudited interim condensed consolidated financial statements, including the notes thereto, presented as Annexes and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section of this Offer Supplement.
+The summary financial data in the following tables were derived from Ayala Land's unaudited consolidated financial statements as at June 30, 2020, audited consolidated financial statements as at December 31, 2019, 2018 and for each of the years in the period ended December 31, 2019, including the notes thereto, which are included in this Offer Supplement and from Ayala Land's 2019 annual report.
+Amounts presented below have been subject to rounding adjustments to facilitate their presentation.
+Accordingly, numbers shown for the same item of information may vary and may not precisely reflect the absolute figures or the arithmetic aggregate of their components due to rounding adjustments.
+Ayala Land's consolidated financial statements as at December 31, 2019, 2018 and 2017 and for each of the years in the period ended December 31, 2019 were prepared in compliance with PFRS and audited by SGV & Co. in accordance with Philippine Standards on Auditing ("PSA").